Scholarships are still available for the 5th Annual PSLC LearnLab Summer School to be held at Carnegie Mellon University, Pittsburgh, PA, USA.

 Participation is free.
 The application deadline is midnight April 2, 2008.

 We've released an update to the Flash Logging Library, v2.3.8.
 This version contains support for logging media events related to video and audio.
-Download the Flash Logging Library, see the updated API documentation, or read about how to use the logging library in your Flash application.

 We want to know what you think of CTAT.
 Have you used CTAT?
 Was it helpful?
 Usable?
 What could we do to make it better?
 Tell us on our survey.
 (It's anonymous and only 10 questions long.)

-CTAT version 2.0 (beta) is available for download.
 New features include a more powerful Example-tracing algorithm; reorganized program menus; separation of tutor 'type' and 'authoring mode'; behavior graph visualization with JGraph; support for showing and hiding interface elements during tutoring; and the first release of the tutoring service, a new server-client architecture that further separates the tutoring engine from the student interface, allowing for fully functional light-weight tutors.

 Next year's PSLC Summer School will be held June 18–22, 2007.
 We'll post a link to the 2007 application here when it becomes available.
 The likely application deadline is early to mid-February 2007.

-CTAT version 1.6.2 is available for download.
 CTAT 1.6.2 is primarily a maintenance release that addresses a number of bugs in CTAT 1.6.1.
 All users of CTAT 1.6.x are recommended to upgrade to 1.6.2.

 CTAT version 1.6.2 also includes two new features: a modified DorminComposer Java widget that allows a student to delete answers; and support for integrating CTAT Example-tracing Tutors in Carnegie Learning 2006 curricula units.
-See the release notes for more information.

 Over 30 participants attended this year's PSLC Summer School, a week-long course that focused on creating technology-enhanced courses and learning experiments, and on the tools used to design, implement, run, and analyze them.
 This November, PSLC organizers will announce the details of next year's summer school.
 We'll post the specifics here as they become available.